autogluon/autogluon/docs/tutorials/eda/eda-auto-analyze-interaction.md

 auto.missing_values_analysis(train_data=df_train)
 ```

 It looks like there are only two null values in the `Embarked` feature.
-Let's see what are those two null values:
+Let's see what those two null values are:

 ```{.python .input}
 df_train[df_train.Embarked.isna()]